 Most games and launchers like Ubisoft Connect and Epic Games Launcher require additional software dependencies to work properly.
 In case one of these supporting software has been corrupted it could lead to game crashes.
 You can try reinstalling the support software to see if that fixes this issue for you.
 Let’s take a look at how you can do this.

-Right-click on AC Valhalla icon on your desktop and click on ‘Open File Location’.
+Right-click on the AC Valhalla icon on your desktop and click on ‘Open File Location’.
 If this option is unavailable to you, then navigate to the installation directory for the game.
 If you used default values, then navigate to the path below.

 C:\Program Files (x86)\Ubisoft\Ubisoft Game Launcher\games\Assassin’s Creed Valhalla